skip to content

 [00:10:10.06] - Rion Gull Cool.
 All right, so what else did you want to show us on the app itself?
 And do you have a dark mode?
 I'm just curious there.

 [00:10:19.05] - Anthony Campolo Yes, the styling needs a lot of work.
 I was working with a designer and wasn't super happy with where it ended up.
-I built a whole like new, fresh version of this that looks really nice, but I need to migrate it over to the new styling so the app itself will look nothing like this when it actually launch.
+I built a whole new, fresh version of this that looks really nice, but I need to migrate it over to the new styling.
+So the app itself will look nothing like this when it actually launches.

 [00:10:43.01] - Rion Gull Okay, cool.
 All right, so what other functionality did you want to demonstrate, if anything, or talk about?

 [00:10:51.27] - Anthony Campolo We need to get to the final part where you actually get the show notes.
-You first pick.
 So in the last step, I picked the prompts, which is what you actually generate.
 And then here is our output.
-So you get some potential titles and then you get some lyrics here.
+So you get some potential titles, and then you get some lyrics here.
 It's a fun use case.
-You can put in any sort of videos and get some.
-Some rap lyrics from it.
+You can put in any sort of videos and get some rap lyrics from it.

 [00:11:53.26] - Anthony Campolo Okay, so this would be the most recent one.